Resiniferatoxin: Toxicity

 At 16 billion Scoville units, resiniferatoxin is toxic and can inflict chemical burns in minute quantities.
 The primary action of resiniferatoxin is to activate sensory neurons responsible for the perception of pain.
 It is currently the most potent TRPV1 agonist known, with a binding affinity for TRPV1 about 500 times higher than pure capsaicin, the active ingredient in hot chili peppers such as those produced by Capsicum annuum.
-It is 1000-10,1000 times more potent than capsaicin for effects on thermoregulation and neurogenic inflammation.
+It is 1000-10,000 times more potent than capsaicin for effects on thermoregulation and neurogenic inflammation.
 For rats, LD50 through oral ingestion is 148.1 mg/kg.
 It causes severe burning pain in sub-microgram (less than 1/1,000,000th of a gram) quantities when ingested orally.

 Research

-The nerve desensitizing properties of RTX were once thought to be useful to treat overactive bladder (OAB) by preventing the bladder from transmitting "sensations of urgency" to the brain, similar to how they can prevent nerves from transmitting signals of pain; RTX has never received Federal Drug Administration approval for this use.
+The nerve desensitizing properties of RTX are thought to be useful to treat overactive bladder (OAB) by preventing the bladder from transmitting "sensations of urgency" to the brain, similar to how they can prevent nerves from transmitting signals of pain; RTX has never received Federal Drug Administration approval for this use.
 RTX has also previously been investigated as a treatment for interstitial cystitis, rhinitis, and lifelong premature ejaculation (PE).